Click to return to the Old Christmas Tree Lights Table of Contents Page

 A lot can be learned from early advertising, and these pages present many of the ads that this collector has used for research in preparing this web site.

-Chapter Eighteen: A Combined Glossary of Terms and Index of Manufacturers
+Chapter Twenty: A Combined Glossary of Terms and Index of Manufacturers

 An explanation of the terms used on this website as well as information on many of the Christmas lighting manufacturers from the first half of the twentieth century.